TrellixVulnTeam/swahilipython_SCMU/Doc/library/ipaddress.rst

 IPv4 and IPv6 formats means that error messages provide minimal information on the precise error, as the functions don't know whether the IPv4 or IPv6 format was intended.
-More detailed error reporting can be obtained by calling the appropriate version specific class constructors directly.
+More detailed error reporting can be obtained by calling the appropriate version specific kundi constructors directly.